 At this stage, the organisation must determine if the current brand image (how the brand is perceived) meets the brand identity (how the organisation or product intends to be perceived).
 The brand strategy will need to include initiatives to meet any gap between organisational intent and stakeholder perception.
 If significant enough, these initiatives would also be included in the Strategic Plan.

-It is much easier to leverage from an existing brand image than to create a new one, however change is sometimes necessary for an organisation to achieve its strategic goals.
-For example, if the current brand image includes public perceptions of faulty products or unreliability, the organisation can choose between addressing low production quality, or by accepting this as a product limitation that is offset by another benefit to the market, such as low cost.
-Strategically, this choice might be evaluated as selecting between a TQM production approach, or filling the low-cost provider segment of the market.
+It is much easier to leverage an existing brand image than to create a new one.
+However, change is sometimes necessary for an organisation to achieve its strategic goals.
+For example, if the current brand image includes public perceptions of faulty products or unreliability, the organisation can choose between addressing low production quality or accepting this as a product limitation that is offset by another benefit to the market, such as low cost.
+Strategically, this choice might be evaluated as selecting between a TQM production approach or filling the low-cost provider segment of the market.
 Either can be successful strategies, but they will lead the organisation to very different outcomes.

-Finally, it is vital to ensure that the brand’s core values or features are aligned with the organisation’s values.
-This avoids the setup of an organisational culture hamstrung by conflicting effort and priorities, and ensures that both organisational values and brand values can be consistently represented.
-For example, it is extremely difficult to create a brand that is fun and lively if staff are managed in a punitive and harsh fashion.
+Finally, it is vital to ensure that the brand’s core values or features align with the organisation’s values.
+This avoids a culture hamstrung by conflicting efforts and priorities and ensures that both organisational and brand values can be consistently represented.
+For example, it is extremely difficult to create a fun and lively brand if staff are managed in a punitive and harsh fashion.

 2. Brand creation